Poonam0602/NodeMCU_MQTT_IBM_Watson/README.md

 This project demonstrates how to use ESP8266 as IoT MQTT device which pushes data to IBM Watson IoT platform.

+Basically, ESP8266 is used to publish data on IBM Watson.
+ESP8266 is set to read temperature and humidity using DHT sensor.
+Then it publishes data(temperature and humidity) along with the timestamp to IBM cloud.

+The timestamp is fetched from internet time servers so that we need not to fix device timings every now and then.
+It automatically will fetch correct time from server using "timezone" and "dst".

+When Wifi is not available to the device, it stores the data into a ring buffer.
+When WIFI is available, the data is published to cloud till the buffer gets empty.
+After that normal routine continues.

 ### Prerequisites